drjpeibol/QC-MSc-Thesis/README.md

-# Master's Thesis: Quantum Simulation of Physical Problems Using the Ising-QUBO Framework
+# Master's Thesis: Quantum Simulation of Physical Problems Using the Ising-QUBO Framework: A Focus on Hydrogen Molecule Simulation

-This repository contains the code and documentation associated with the Master's Thesis titled "Quantum Simulation of Physical Problems Using the Ising-QUBO Framework".
+This repository contains the code and documentation associated with the Master's Thesis titled **Quantum Simulation of Physical Problems Using the Ising-QUBO Framework: A Focus on Hydrogen Molecule Simulation**.

 ## Project Description

-The aim of this work is to explore and develop quantum simulation techniques to solve physical problems using the Ising-QUBO framework.
-The Ising-QUBO framework will be implemented in Python and applied to a series of specific physical problems to study its behavior and effectiveness compared to classical methods.
+The objective of this work is to illustrate how quantum computing is a highly useful tool for solving problems derived from the Ising model or QUBO-type problems.
+These types of problems are of great interest because, in addition to appearing in numerous fields such as logistics, economics, chemistry, or materials science, they are NP-hard problems when approached with classical computing, making them unsolvable exactly as the problem size grows .

+Specifically, in this work, we will focus on how this framework allows us to tackle problems related to the characterization of molecular systems.
+These types of systems have different characteristics that we can model and simulate using quantum optimization algorithms and the Ising-QUBO formulation.

+- Optimization of molecular geometry
+- Search for the electronic configuration of a molecule
+- Obtaining the ground state energy of a certain molecule

+With these problems on the table, we will detail the physics that defines them and make use of the Ising-QUBO framework and the VQE algorithm to implement a computational solution to these problems.
+For this, we will use [Pennylane](https://pennylane.ai/), the software for programming quantum algorithms developed by the company [Xanadu](https://xanadu.ai/).

 ## Repository Structure

 - `docs` Contains documentation related to the project, such as the final thesis report and other relevant documents.
-- `src` Here lies the source code of the project, including the implementation of the Ising-QUBO framework and specific simulations.
-- `data`: Contains the input data required for simulations.
 - `notebooks`: Jupyter Notebooks for data analysis and visualization.
-- `tests`: Unit tests and integration tests to ensure code quality.
 - `results`: Simulation results.
-- `requirements`.txt: File listing Python dependencies required to run the project.
+- `requirements.txt`: File listing Python dependencies required to run the project.
 - `LICENSE`: License under which the project is distributed.

 ## Installation Requirements